poseidonos/poseidonos/doc/guides/cli/poseidonos-cli_completion.md

 ### Synopsis

-This command generates the auto completion script for bash or zsh shelles.
+Completion command generates an auto completion script for bash, zsh, fish, or powershell.

 To load completions: